-I had seen a pie on the cover of Palate magazine, and it was gorgeous.
-It was a combination of cranberries and blueberries and the article referred to it as an Amethyst Pie, because of the amazing color of the filling.
+I saw this delicious creation on the cover of Palate magazine and knew I had to make it.
+It was a combination of cranberries and blueberries that the article referred to it as an Amethyst Pie, because of the amazing color of the filling.
 I tried to recreate that pie, and even though I wasn’t too sure about the accuracy of the recipe, I followed it exactly.
 I have to tell you it was a complete failure…..sigh The worst part is as I was making it, I knew it wasn’t going to work, but hoping it would.
-Unfortunately there was nothing to save from that failure, but it had possibilities!
+Unfortunately, there was nothing to save from that failure, but it had possibilities!

 - 3 large eggs

 - 8 oz frozen blueberries 200 g, do not thaw

 - 6 oz fresh or frozen cranberries 160 g, do not thaw; about 1 1/2 cups

 - 1 tbsp . fresh lemon juice 15 g

 - 1/2 tsp . finely grated lemon peel 2.5 g

 place chocolate graham crackers in the bowl of a food processor and process into a fine meal.
 Place in a mixing bowl

 Add melted butter and mix together to make the crust